Jordan-Pierce/CoralNet-Toolbox/docs/usage.md

   - When one annotation selected: Its index in the sequence
   - When multiple annotations selected: Number of selected annotations
   - **Editable**: Click and edit to navigate to a specific annotation by index (when in Select mode)

+## Metadata Window
+The Metadata Window is a property grid showing structured metadata for the currently selected annotation(s).
+It is docked on the right, tabbed with the Confidence Window, and updates with the selection made in the Annotation Window or the Explorer.
+- **Selection Driven**: Displays the annotation(s) currently selected; the grid is read-only context until a selection exists
+- **Vector Annotations Only**: Patches, Rectangles, Polygons, and MultiPolygons; Mask annotations are excluded (a mask is a per-image raster, not a discrete object)
+- **Multiple Selection**: Fields can be edited across many annotations at once; a single edit writes to every selected annotation

+### Field Groups
+The grid is organized into three collapsible groups, each showing a count of its rows:
+- **Custom**: User-defined typed fields governed by the project's metadata schema
+  - Editable, including across a multi-selection
+  - Shows `<multiple values>` when the selected annotations disagree; viewing a mixed selection never overwrites anything
+- **Built-in**: Read-only values derived from the annotation's geometry and its raster
+  - **Identity**: Annotation ID, Annotation Type, Label, Full Name
+  - **Confidence**: User Confidence, Machine Confidence, Verified
+  - **Source**: Source Image, Cropped Dimensions
+  - **Geometry**: Area, Perimeter, Scale
+  - **Morphology**: Length, Width, Orientation, Hull Area, Hull Perimeter
+  - **3D** (requires a Z-Channel): Volume, 3D Surface Area, Z Coverage
+  - Recomputed on every refresh, so they can never go stale against the geometry they describe
+  - Expressed in the unit selected in the Status Bar; a note is shown when a scale unit cannot be converted to the display unit
+- **Raw Data**: Read-only leftovers from `annotation.data` that could not be promoted into a typed field (nested structures such as lists and dictionaries)
+  - With multiple annotations selected, only the keys shared by all of them are listed

+Group expansion is remembered as you move between annotations, and computed rows display `<multiple annotations selected>` when more than one annotation is selected.

+### Field Management Toolbar
+Action buttons for schema operations:
+- **Add Field** (<kbd>+</kbd> icon): Define a new field for the project
+  - **Name**: Unique key for the field, used as the column name in exports
+  - **Display Name**: Optional label shown in the panel (defaults to the name)
+  - **Description**: Optional text shown as a tooltip on the field row
+  - **Type**: Short Text, Long Text, Yes / No, Whole Number, Decimal Number, Dropdown (one), Checklist (many), or Date
+  - **Options / Range / Default**: Only the settings that apply to the chosen type are shown
+- **Delete Field** (<kbd>-</kbd> icon): Delete the selected field and its stored values across the project (disabled if no field selected)
+  - Confirmation reports how many annotations hold a value for the field
+  - A progress bar appears for projects with more than 200 annotations
+- **Edit Field**: Modify the selected field's name, type, or settings (disabled if no field selected)
+  - Renaming migrates stored values to the new name
+  - Changing type re-coerces stored values; values that do not fit the new definition are discarded, and the confirmation appears only when the change actually costs data
+- **Show / Hide Fields** (eye icon): Choose which custom fields the grid shows, and in what order
+  - Dual transfer list: move fields between **Hidden** and **Visible**, and use the arrows to set display order
+  - Hiding affects display only; stored values are kept and still saved with the project
+  - Built-in and Raw Data rows are always shown and are not listed here
+- **Adopt Fields** (magic icon): Promote imported data into real typed fields
+  - Scalar keys in `annotation.data` become typed fields, with the type inferred from every value observed
+  - Known importer keys (TagLab instance / blob names and notes, Viscore Dot, Reprojection Error, View Index, View Count) adopt a pre-defined type and label
+  - Nested values are left behind in the Raw Data group
+  - Keys duplicating a built-in value (bbox, centroid, area, perimeter, class name) are dropped rather than stored as a stale copy
+  - Importers run this automatically after an import; the toolbar button re-runs it on demand

+### Filter & Search
+- **Filter Fields**: Type in the filter box to search rows by name across all three groups
+- Results update in real-time as you type

+### Editing Behavior
+- Each field type maps to its own editor (line edit, text box, checkbox, spin box, dropdown, checklist, or date picker)
+- Edits are committed on a short delay, so holding a key does not trigger one write per keystroke across a large selection
+- Pending edits are flushed automatically when the selection changes, when the dock is hidden, and before any field dialog opens
+- The annotation selection is cleared when a field dialog opens, since <kbd>Backspace</kbd> and <kbd>Delete</kbd> would otherwise delete the selected annotation
+- Changing the display unit in the Status Bar re-renders the Built-in values in place

+### Schema Import & Export
+The schema (the field definitions) travels separately from the values:
+- **Import**: **File** > **Import** > **Metadata** merges field definitions from a YAML file
+  - Merging is by field name; existing definitions are never silently replaced
+  - On a collision, choose **Replace** (overwrite definitions, keeping values that still fit) or **Keep** (import only the new fields)
+- **Export Schema**: **File** > **Export** > **Metadata** > **Schema (YAML)** writes the definitions only, as a reusable template for another project
+- **Export Data Table**: **File** > **Export** > **Metadata** > **Data Table (CSV)** writes one row per annotation
+  - Combines built-in metrics computed from geometry with the custom fields you defined
+  - **Columns**: Select from Location, Size, Shape, and 3D metrics, plus your custom fields
+  - **Filters**: Restrict the export by Images, Labels, and Annotation Types
+  - Identity columns (annotation id, image name, label codes, color) are always included

 ## Image Window
 - **Select Image**: <kbd>Double-Click</kbd> on a row to load the image in the annotation window